 Let’s say you take out a whole life insurance policy for $20,000 to cover your lavish funeral costs, but don’t die for 50 years.
-If inflation averages three percent per year, you’d actually need about $88,000 to pay for $20,000 in today’s costs.
+If inflation averages three percent per year, you’d need about $88,000 to pay for $20,000 in today’s costs.
 In effect, your life insurance payout would be less than a quarter of the size you intended it to be.

 Of course, this wouldn’t be a problem if you take out a whole life insurance policy toward the end of your life.
-But be aware that if you do, your rates would be so high that you could probably just bank the amount of the premiums in a savings account and end up with more money if you live your full life expectancy.
+But be aware that if you do, your rates would be so high that you could just bank the amount of the premiums in a savings account and end up with more money if you live your full life expectancy.

 Alternatives to Whole Life or Burial Insurance

 Instead of a whole life or burial insurance policy, you can usually buy a term life insurance policy for 20 or 30 years and get a quote for a whole life insurance policy for the same amount.
 Then if you invest the difference in premiums each month, you may end up having more money than the whole life insurance policy could have paid out.

 The Proceeds May Not Be Used as You Anticipated